World Museum Tour- Hornsea Pottery Museum.

 This was to be a very special moment in both Sarah’s life and mine.
 We needed to calm down and take a deep breath as the anticipation of seeing over 2000 items of Hornsea pottery was just too emotional.

 Hornsea pottery was a staple in the 70's and 80's minds of many people.
-We had a whole dinner service, biscuit barrels, egg cups, vases and the special stuff which was placed on the welsh dresser for best.
+My parents had a whole dinner service, biscuit barrels, egg cups, vases and the special stuff which was placed on the welsh dresser for best.

 Straight away you are in a pottery wonderland with so many cabinets and colours and shapes.
 I carefully ate my secret pocket snacks and tried to take it all in.
 Look at those spice pots!